Laser Scanning Microscopy Tutorial

-The goal of any microscope is to generate high contrast, high resolution images.
+The goal of any microscope is to generate high-contrast, high-resolution images.
 In much the same way that a telescope allows scientists to discern the finest details of the universe, a microscope allows us to observe biological functioning at the nanometer scale.
-Modern laser scanning microscopes are capable of generating multidimensional data (X, Y, Z, τ, λ) leading to a plethora of high resolution imaging capabilities furthering the understanding of underlying biological processes.
+Modern laser scanning microscopes are capable of generating multidimensional data (X, Y, Z, τ, λ), leading to a plethora of high-resolution imaging capabilities that further the understanding of underlying biological processes.

-In conventional widefield microscopy (Figure 1), high quality images can only be obtained when using thin specimens (on the order of one to two cell layers thick).
+In conventional widefield microscopy (Figure 1, below left), high-quality images can only be obtained when using thin specimens (on the order of one to two cell layers thick).
 However, many applications require imaging of thick samples, where volume datasets or selection of data from within a specific focal plane is desired.
 Conventional widefield microscopes are unable to address these needs.

-LSM, in particular confocal laser scanning microscopy (CLSM) and multiphoton laser scanning microscopy (MPLSM), allows for the visualization of thin planes from within a thick bulk sample, a technique known as optical sectioning.
-In Confocal LSM, signals generated by the sample outside of the optical focus are physically blocked by an aperture, preventing their detection.
+LSM, in particular confocal LSM and multiphoton LSM, allows for the visualization of thin planes from within a thick bulk sample, a technique known as optical sectioning.
+In confocal LSM, signals generated by the sample outside of the optical focus are physically blocked by an aperture, preventing their detection.
 Multiphoton LSM, as we will discuss later, does not generate any appreciable signal outside of the focal plane.
-By combining optical sectioning with incremented changes in focus (Figure 2), laser scanning microscopy techniques can recreate 3D representations of thick specimen.
+By combining optical sectioning with incremented changes in focus (Figure 2, below right), laser scanning microscopy techniques can recreate 3D representations of thick specimen.

-Figure 2 - Optical Sections (Visualization of Thin Planes from within a Bulk Sample
+Figure 2 Optical Sections (Visualization of Thin Planes within a Bulk Sample)

 Optical Sectioning in Confocal Microscopy